 Step 2: Along with the picture, you must send all of the relevant documents.

 Step 4: After opening the account, a person may make the minimum contribution in check, cash, or DD.

-To open an account under this scheme, go to the central bank of India's website and follow the instructions.
-The following are the relevant documents to have on hand when opening an SSY account.
+To open an account under this scheme, go to the Central Bank of India's website and follow the instructions.
+The following are the relevant documents required when opening an SSY account.

 The depositor will obtain a passbook after opening an SSY account.
-The date of account opening, the date of the girl's child's birth, the account number, the account holder's name, address, and the amount deposited will all be listed on the passbook.
-When money is deposited into the account, interest is paid, and the account is closed, the passbook must be submitted to the bank or post office.
+The date of account opening, the date of the child's birth, the account number, the account holder's name, address, and the amount deposited will all be listed on the passbook.
+When money is deposited into the bank account, and the interest is paid, the account will be closed, and the passbook must be submitted to the bank or post office.

 Before you sign something, make sure you understand what you're getting and consider your choices.
-As a result, reading the bid, reviewing it, and looking up the rules is a good idea.
-This way, there will be no question about your decision.
+Reading the bid, reviewing it, and looking up the rules is a good idea.

 The following are the tax advantages of the Central Bank of India Sukanya Samriddhi Yojana:

-Sukanya account interest is compounded annually and has been set at 8.1 percent per annum for the September quarter.
+Sukanya account interest is compounded annually and has been set at 7.6% per annum for the September quarter.
 The government adjusts the rate under the scheme every year during the Union Budget.
-The scheme's interest rate was 9.2 percent at the time of its introduction.

 If the depositor wants to relocate, the account can be transferred to any other authorized bank or post office in the new region under the Central Bank of India's Sukanya Samriddhi Yojana.
 Any subsequent account tasks can be done locally without difficulty.